moha-tah/decentralized-distributed-system-in-go/README.md

 Each node maintains a **local replica** of the shared dataset (past 15 days of temperature readings) and participates in maintaining **consistency** between replicas using **locks** and **logical clocks**.

+The code is written in Go and some scripts are made in bash.

 ---

 ## Usage 🔌